Who am I? - Part 2

 I loved my degree and was so proud to graduate with a First Class BA (Hons) degree in Education.

 This, degree together with my experiences at Learning Enterprises, led me to working for the education charity, Concordia, in Brighton.
 Here my job was to recruit, train and mentor adults to volunteer on gap year projects as part of the fully funded European Voluntary Service (EVS) scheme.

 At Concordia I ran training courses to prepare volunteers for the experience of living and working abroad.
 This was a very fulfilling job which saw me travel to lots of places in Europe as I visited many partner organisations and projects in our European network.

 Alongside this job I had also been volunteering for the LGBTQ youth drop-in group at the fantastic Allsorts Youth Project.
-My interest in working with LGBTQ people flourished here as I later was offered a paid role as an LGBTQ youth worker with Allsorts.
+My interest in working with LGBTQ people flourished here, as I was later was offered a paid role as an LGBTQ youth worker with Allsorts.

-I am so passionate about demystifying mental health and ending stigma and discrimination around mental health.
-And so I later took up a post with the YMCA as their Mental Health Promotion Coordinator.
-This saw me train, mentor and support a team of youth volunteers (aged 16 - 25) to run mental health awareness workshops in schools, colleges and youth clubs.
+Ever passionate about demystifying mental health, and ending stigma and discrimination around mental health, I later took up a post with the YMCA as their Mental Health Promotion Coordinator.
+This saw me train, mentor and support a team of youth volunteers (aged 16–25) to run mental health awareness workshops in schools, colleges and youth clubs.